 We Save The World By Saving Teenagers

-Earlier this month, the American Academy of Pediatrics updated its guidelines to call for annual depression screenings for children 12 and older.
+In 2018, the American Academy of Pediatrics updated its guidelines to call for annual depression screenings for children 12 and older.
 The clarion call among health experts is in response to a growing number of teens reporting signs of severe depression, anxiety, and suicidal thoughts.

 Part of the reason for a lack of early intervention is because kids and teens often don’t have the self-reflective skills to say, “Hey, I’m struggling here.
 I need help.”
 It’s estimated that only 50% of adolescents who have severe depression actually get diagnosed before adulthood.